Using To-do Lists

 - Select where ReSharper should apply the expression to find the to-do items (comments, strings, and/or identifiers).

 - Optionally, specify whether the pattern is case sensitive.

-- Select a color and an icon to define how the matched items will look in the To-do Explorer Window.
+- Select a type for the pattern to define how the matched items will be colored in the editor and in the To-do Explorer window.

 - Click OK to add this pattern to the list.

 - You can also duplicate, edit or remove existing patterns.

 - Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
 For more information, see Managing and Sharing ReSharper Settings.

 This feature is supported in the following languages/technologies: